- Undergraduate Program

 - Complete and sign a Graduate School Form 27 (Combined-Degree Program Request)

-- Submit the electronic graduate application.
+- After 1-3 are completed, submit the electronic graduate application.

 - The application system requires you to list three recommenders in order to submit the application.
 For the BS/MS Degree Program, only a brief recommendation from your Undergraduate Advisor or CS faculty member is required.
 Responses are not needed from the other two listed recommenders.